rotoapanta/guralpStateOfHealh/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your guralpSoH file

 `IP_EQUIPMENT = 'XXX.XXX.XXX.XX'`